crosire/reshade-shaders/REFERENCE.md

 5 * my_vector == float4(5, 5, 5, 5) * my_vector
 ```

 The same rules apply to addition `+`, subtraction `-`, and division `/`.
 Addition and subtraction work as expected from linear algebra.
-Division can be unusual for someone seeing this sort of code first, since in linear algebra does not define division of vectors, but here it's just per-component:
+Division can be unusual for someone seeing this sort of code for the first time, since in linear algebra does not define division of vectors, but here it's just per-component:

 ```c++
 float4(a1, a2, a3, a4) / float4(b1, b2, b3, b4) == float4(a1/b1, a2/b2, a3/b3, a4/b4)